Compute idr from m NarrowPeak files and a merged NarrowPeak

 Results are the directory where we want to output our results.

-$ midr -h usage: midr [-h] --merged FILE --files FILES [FILES ...] [--output DIR] [--score SCORE_COLUMN] [--threshold THRESHOLD] [--debug] [--verbose] Compute the Irreproducible Discovery Rate (IDR) from NarrowPeaks files Implementation of the IDR methods for two or more replicates.
+$ midr -h usage: midr [-h] [--merged FILE] [--files FILES [FILES ...]] [--output DIR] [--score SCORE_COLUMN] [--threshold THRESHOLD] [--merge_function MERGE_FUNCTION] [--size SIZE_MERGE] [--nodrop] [--method METHOD] [--cpu CPU] [--debug] [--verbose] [--matrix FILE] Compute the Irreproducible Discovery Rate (IDR) from NarrowPeaks files Implementation of the IDR methods for two or more replicates.
 LI, Qunhua, BROWN, James B., HUANG, Haiyan, et al. Measuring reproducibility of high-throughput experiments.
 The annals of applied statistics, 2011, vol. 5, no 3, p.
 1752-1779.
 Given a list of peak calls in NarrowPeaks format and the corresponding peak call for the merged replicate.
-This tool computes and appends a IDR column to NarrowPeaks files. optional arguments: -h, --help show this help message and exit IDR settings: --merged FILE, -m FILE file of the merged NarrowPeaks --files FILES [FILES ...], -f FILES [FILES ...] list of NarrowPeaks files --output DIR, -o DIR output directory (default: results) --score SCORE_COLUMN, -s SCORE_COLUMN NarrowPeaks score column to compute the IDR on, one of 'score', 'signalValue', 'pValue' or 'qValue' (default: signalValue) --threshold THRESHOLD, -t THRESHOLD Threshold value for the precision of the estimator (default: 0.01) --debug, -d enable debugging (default: False) --verbose log to console (default: False)
+This tool computes and appends a IDR column to NarrowPeaks files. optional arguments: -h, --help show this help message and exit IDR settings: --merged FILE, -m FILE file of the merged NarrowPeaks --files FILES [FILES ...], -f FILES [FILES ...] list of NarrowPeaks files --output DIR, -o DIR output directory (default: results) --score SCORE_COLUMN, -s SCORE_COLUMN NarrowPeaks score column to compute the IDR on, one of 'score', 'signalValue', 'pValue' or 'qValue' (default: signalValue) --threshold THRESHOLD, -t THRESHOLD Threshold value for the precision of the estimators (default: 0.0001) --merge_function MERGE_FUNCTION, -mf MERGE_FUNCTION function to determine the score to keep for overlapping peak within a replica ('sum', 'max', 'mean', 'median', 'min') (default: max) --size SIZE_MERGE, -ws SIZE_MERGE distance (bp) to add before and after each peak before merging finding match between --merged file and --files files (default: 100) --nodrop, -nd don't drop peak unmatched in any bed.
+The score of the absent peak is set to 0.0 (default: True) --method METHOD, -mt METHOD copula model to use('archimedean' or 'gaussian' (default: archimedean) --cpu CPU, -cpu CPU number of thread to use for merging the beds files (default: 1) --debug, -d enable debugging (default: False) --verbose, -v log to console (default: False) --matrix FILE matrix file of the peaks score in raw (tsv format), replace the --merge and --files options if used

 - Laurent Modolo - Initial work